wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 ### Session Prediction

-If session IDs are derived from usernames, timestamps, or client IPs — or merely base64-encoded — an attacker who collects a few can reconstruct the generator and forge a valid ID; weak generators are also brute-forceable.
+If session IDs are derived from usernames, timestamps, or client IPs, or merely base64-encoded, an attacker who collects a few can reconstruct the generator and forge a valid ID; weak generators are also brute-forceable.
 Read the [OWASP Session Management Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html) for the entropy and generation requirements.

 What to do: use a long random session key with **at least 128 bits** of entropy, from a CSPRNG.
 Reject the anti-pattern of building an ID from predictable inputs or encoding instead of randomness.